beerjson/beerjson/docs/misc.json.md

 ## MiscellaneousBase

-MiscellaneousBase provides unique properties to identify individual records of ingredients
+MiscellaneousBase provides unique properties to identify individual records of ingredients that are neither hops, nor provide a contribution to the gravity of wort.

 **MiscellaneousBase** is an object with these properties: